Find a Law Firm

 Find an Approved Solicitor on the Pepper Money Conveyancing Panel

-Is the case that all CQS (Conveyancing Quality Scheme) solicitors on the Pepper Money conveyancing panel?
+Are all Conveyancing Quality Solicitors on the Pepper Money conveyancing panel?

-A selection of banks and building societies now use CQS as the starting point for Panel approval such as HSBC and Santander.
-CQS accreditation however is no guarantee to lender panel acceptance.
-That being said,the Council of Mortgage Lenders have indicated that it is likely to become a pre-requisite for firms wishing to remain on their approved list of firms.
+Some major banks and building societies now use the accreditation scheme as the starting point for Panel membership such as HSBC and Santander.
+CQS membership however is no guarantee to lender panel acceptance.
+That being said,the CML have indicated that it is likely to become a pre-requisite for firms wishing to join their approved list of firms.